Coaching or Counselling

 What is the Definition of Counselling?

-Breaking down the differences Between Coaching & Counselling
+Breaking down the differences between Coaching & Counselling

 Coaches work with clients who often use a coach of their own volition.